 Here’s the dough after it has chilled, ready to roll out.
 It is still soft, but it’s easy enough to roll it out in order to shape your beautiful Caramel Pecan Rolls.
 Just don’t take forever with the rolling process; if it becomes too warm it will be too soft and sticky to slice the rolls.

-Yes, use ALL the caramel sauce, no it’s not to much, and yes, your rolls will be absolutely swimming in it before they rise.
+Yes, use ALL the caramel sauce.
+No, it’s not too much, and yes, your rolls will be absolutely swimming in it before they rise.
 Embrace it!

 Do you see how puffy they get!?
 So satisfying.
 The high level of eggs and butter in the dough means the bread turns a very dark golden color when baked.
 Still, you should cover your rolls with foil for the last 15-20 minutes of baking so that they don’t get too dark.

 How do you know when a sticky bun is done?

 Poke the bread part of a roll with a toothpick or fork to see if any wet dough comes out.
 Bake until the dough does not look wet or raw and the rolls are golden to dark brown on top.
 Because sticky buns are so, well, sticky, it’s hard to tell if they are done with just the toothpick test.
 The safest way to know for sure if your rolls are cooked all the way through is with an instant read thermometer: It should read 190 degrees F.

 Flip that pan over and you get this gorgeous mess.

 Yes definitely!
 It’s one of the best parts about this recipe!
 I love to make these overnight.
 It’s the perfect Christmas Eve project, too.
 Who says we can’t get ourselves Christmas gifts.
 If these rolls aren’t a gift, I don’t know what is.